ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-06-09 Nudibranchs from New England.md.md

 ---
 # KNOW YOUR NUDIBRANCHS : NUDIBRANCHS FROM NEW ENGLAND

-*This post is a fun post about the four nudibranch species I found in the intertidal rocks of Nahant, MA while tidepooling in the Spring 2025.*
+*This is a fun post about the four nudibranch species I found in the intertidal rocks of Nahant, MA while tidepooling in the Spring 2025.*

 ## **NUDIBRANCHS (nudus: Naked; brankhia: gills)**
 Nudibranchs are marine soft-bodied mollusks which have two main characteristics.
 They lack a shell unlike any other snail/mollusk and have external gills either in the form of gill plume or cerata.